Mobile phone provider reviews

 How good is EE's mobile coverage?

-In our latest analysis of 4G phone coverage, performed in conjunction with coverage experts OpenSignal, we found that EE continues to offer average 4G download speeds that are far in excess of those available from rival networks.
-And while all four networks have improved the availability of their 4G networks, EE customers still have the best chance of getting a 4G signal and are able to access 4G 79% of the time.
+In our latest analysis of 4G phone coverage, performed in conjunction with coverage experts RootMetrics, we found that EE continues to offer average 4G download speeds that are far in excess of those available from rival networks.

 EE's deals and incentives

-EE offers a range of 4G plans, including both SIM-only options and those with a supplied handset.
-If you want the latter – as most people do – then there are three different types of pay-monthly deal:
+EE offers a range of plans, including both Sim-only options and those with a supplied handset.

 EE offers a range of incentives (although customers we surveyed told us they were unimpressed by what was on offer).
-Pay-monthly phone users can stream music with Apple Music or watch BT Sport (both available free of charge for three to six months - 24 months of free BT Sport for 4GEE Max customers) and can prevent nasty bills by capping their data usage and getting alerts when they're near the end of their allowances.
+Pay-monthly phone users can stream with Apple Music free for six months, with any data used in Apple Music not counting against your allowance, although it will do after the six months is up.
+Customers can prevent nasty bills by capping their data usage and getting alerts when they're near the end of their allowances.

-Meanwhile pay-as-you-go customers can top up their phones and then use the credit to buy the most appropriate pack with its inclusive allowance of minutes, text or data.
+Meanwhile pay-as-you-go customers can top up their phones and then use the credit to buy the most appropriate pack with its inclusive allowance of minutes, texts or data.
 EE adds a new pack automatically every seven or 30 days and takes the cost from your credit.
-Do this for three months and EE will give you free minutes, texts or data.
+EE also offers free data boosts every three months if you continue to purchase its PAYG packs.

 EE is one of the biggest phone providers and has more than 500 shops in the UK, meaning that it's pretty easy to get help and advice.

-You can check where you nearest branch is by using the EE store finder or by calling EE customer service on 150 (from an EE mobile) or 0800 956 6000.
+You can check where your nearest branch is by using the EE store finder or by calling EE customer service on 150 (from an EE mobile) or 0800 956 6000.

 Complaints about EE